What Type Of Government Did Mayans Have

 Legacy and Influence

 Despite its decline, the Mayan civilization left a lasting legacy on the world.
 Mayan achievements in mathematics, astronomy, art, and architecture continue to be admired and studied today.
-The Mayan calendar system, with its complex cycles and accurate calculations, is a testament to Mayan intellectual prowess.
-Mayan art and architecture, with their intricate carvings and monumental structures, are recognized as masterpieces of pre-Columbian art.
+In practice, the Mayan calendar system, with its complex cycles and accurate calculations, is a testament to Mayan intellectual prowess.
+Which means mayan art and architecture, with their involved carvings and monumental structures, are recognized as masterpieces of pre-Columbian art.
 Mayan hieroglyphic writing, deciphered in recent decades, has provided valuable insights into Mayan history, culture, and beliefs.

 Enduring Contributions: